 Her conclusion?
 The prevailing tool-focused approach to implementation.
 Don't let tool define you: it should be the other way around.
 Her advice?
 Understand that technology can't solve the problem or save the day.
 Your focus should not be on the tools.
 Tools should be <10% of project implementation; 50% of any implementation is change management and 40% is process management.

 There was one presentation on using Sharepoint as a CCMS.
 If you just see the slides, it comes across as a success story, but the reaction of the audience (and the talk track behind the slides) made it clear that it really wasn't.
 Not from any perspective except for the highly-paid consultants doing all the Sharepoint development ($$$$).

-Me?
-I told success stories this year of companies who were 10+ years into their Arbortext/XML authoring implementations.
-You can find the slides and abstract here: Where Are They Now.
-After my presentation, Charlotte Robidoux (HP) said that she was glad someone was telling success stories.
-The conference was full of lessons learned and pain, and it was good to see that there is light at the end of the tunnel.
+I told success stories of companies who were 10+ years into their Arbortext/XML authoring implementations.
+Afterwards, Charlotte Robidoux (HP) said that she was glad someone was telling success stories.
+The conference was full of pain and lessons learned; it was good to see that there is light at the end of the tunnel.
 To put it in the words of some of the longest-running Arbortext customers that I interviewed for my presentation:

 "This is all doable because we went to XML and Arbortext in 2004" "This is 'bottled gold' because it gives us a HUGE advantage over our competition"

 Overall, it was a great conference.
 The returns really are there if you frame your project as something that has the enterprise-level impact that it truly does.

 Slides from the conference were made available to attendees.
 Several of these presentations were so memorable, I've embedded their lessons (and a few slides) into other presentations I've given.